xwmx/nb/README.md

   bookmark search <query>

 Options:
-  -c --comment   <comment>      A comment or description for this bookmark.
+  -c, --comment <comment>   A comment or description for this bookmark.
   --edit                    Open the bookmark in your editor before saving.
-  -e --encrypt                  Encrypt the bookmark with a password.
+  -e, --encrypt             Encrypt the bookmark with a password.
   --raw-content             Save the page content as HTML.
   --skip-content            Omit page content from the note.
-  --tags         <tag1>,<tag2>  A comma-separated list of tags.
+  --tags <tag1>,<tag2>...
+A comma-separated list of tags.
   --title <title>           The bookmark title.
 When not specified,
                             `notes` will use the html <title> tag.
   --via <url>               A URL for the page that referred you to the
                             bookmarked page.
 Multiple `--via` flags can
                             be used in a command to save multiple URLs.

 Subcommands:
   (default)  Add a new bookmark for <url>, or list bookmarks.